Chee Hong Tat

-Chee Hong Tat (born 4 November 1973) is a Singaporean politician and former civil servant who has been appointed as Minister for National Development in 2025.
+Chee Hong Tat (born 4 November 1973) is a Singaporean politician and former civil servant who has served as the Assistant Treasurer of the People's Action Party since 2025 and has been serving as Minister for National Development in 2025.
 A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Toa Payoh West–Thomson division of Bishan–Toa Payoh Group Representation Constituency (GRC) since 2015.

-Prior to entering politics, Chee worked at the Ministry of Home Affairs (MHA), the Ministry of Finance (MOF), the Ministry of Transport (MOT), and the Ministry of Education (MOE), and was Principal Private Secretary to Minister Mentor Lee Kuan Yew from 2008 to 2011.
-He subsequently served as Chief Executive Officer of the Energy Market Authority (EMA) between 2011 and 2015.
+Prior to entering politics, Chee worked at the Ministry of Home Affairs (MHA), the Ministry of Finance (MOF), the Ministry of Transport (MOT), and the Ministry of Education (MOE), and was principal private aecretary to Minister Mentor Lee Kuan Yew from 2008 to 2011.
+He subsequently served as chief executive officer of the Energy Market Authority (EMA) between 2011 and 2015.

 Chee made his political debut in the 2015 general election as part of a five-member PAP team contesting in Bishan–Toa Payoh GRC which won 73.59% of the vote.
 Chee was elected as the Member of Parliament representing the Toa Payoh West–Balestier division of Bishan–Toa Payoh GRC.
 Since then, he has retained his parliamentary seat in the 2020 general election and had been appointed Minister of State and subsequently Senior Minister of State.
 At the 2025 general election, Chee led PAP's team in Bishan–Toa Payoh GRC, as its new anchor minister.